Formation of the Personalities

-Felipe Oliveira provides counselling for men facing challenges in life.
+Felipe Oliveira provides counselling for men seeking to live an Authentic Life™.

 To read about Men's Group, click here.

-To read about the Traps of the System we live in, click here.
+To read about the Traps of the Economic System, click here.

 Another important point is the similarities between anxiety and fear.
 In my opinion, they are almost tween sisters.
 I have said before that anxiety is the fear of not knowing, and the fear of the future.
 When I wrote about loneliness, I spoke about the loneliness anxiety which is the fear of being abandoned.
 As you can see, fear, anxiety, loneliness, aloneness are all part of the same family.
 They are very close to each other.